-The Lower School After School Program will begin at 3:00 p.m.
+The Lower School Afterschool Program will begin at 3:00 p.m.
 We are unable to provide this service on holidays, snow days or any early dismissal days, including unexpected early dismissals due to weather conditions.
-Please note that we may also need to cancel afterschool should it be snowing at or around normal dismissal time.
+Please note that we may also need to cancel Afterschool should it be snowing at or around normal dismissal time.
 A notification will be sent should this happen.
-There may be a minimal number of times where we may need to cancel the After School Program for other reasons, however, whenever possible, we will provide a few days' notice so families can plan accordingly.
+There may be a minimal number of times where we may need to cancel the Afterschool Program for other reasons, however, whenever possible, we will provide a few days' notice so families can plan accordingly.

-Please note: Children in Grades 5 and below not picked up within 15 minutes of the dismissal time will be placed in the After School Program and an invoice will be issued.
+Please note: Children in Grades 5 and below not picked up by 3:10 p.m. will be placed in the Afterschool Program and an invoice will be issued.

-While the After School Program is less formal and less structured than the regular school day, there is a basic daily schedule.
+While the Afterschool Program is less formal and less structured than the regular school day, there is a basic daily schedule.
 The program consists of quiet time for homework, reading, playtime (outside, gym, or classroom), snack, and quiet play time.

-The following are guidelines to set the tone for a successful After School Program:
+The following are guidelines to set the tone for a successful Afterschool Program:

 - 1. Any family utilizing the Afterschool Program must complete a registration form prior to use (see the Form Library on the school website) - 2.
 In cases of illness (i.e., fever, vomiting), we will call you to pick up your child.
 We will not have enough staff after school to care for a sick child. - 3.
-Although the After School Program is less structured, children are expected to exercise discipline and self-control during activities.
+Although the Afterschool Program is less structured, children are expected to exercise discipline and self-control during activities.
 The activities are a privilege and children who need to be continually disciplined during an activity will not be allowed to participate in it.
 Rules during study time are especially important and a disruptive child will be isolated from the group.
 Causes for dismissal are the following: - a.
 Persistent willful disobedience or disrespect - b.
 Violence or abuse towards other children or staff members - c.
 Destruction of school property